Presidency of Joe Biden: Health care

 Biden strongly campaigned for the presidency on the public option, a policy that, if enacted into law, would have offered Americans a choice between maintaining their private healthcare insurance or buying into Medicare.
 The idea was viewed as a compromise between the progressive and moderate flanks of the Democratic Party.
-The Biden campaign described the public option as a "plan to protect and build on ObamaCare."
+The Biden campaign described the public option as a "plan to protect and build on ObamaCare".

 However, shortly before taking office in January 2021, Biden's team abruptly dropped the proposal, frustrating many online progressives who already viewed the public option healthcare proposal as a failure to fight the status quo.

 The Biden administration rescinded work requirements for Medicaid recipients.
 The administration opened a special enrollment period for the Affordable Care Act as well as extending the normal enrollment period, citing the COVID-19 pandemic.
 The administration provided larger premium subsidies.

 In August 2022, President Biden signed into law the Inflation Reduction Act of 2022.
-The law allocates $64 billion for a three-year expansion of Affordable Care Act subsidies originally expanded under the American Rescue Plan Act of 2021 and $265 billion for prescription drug price reform to lower prices, including providing Medicare the authority to negotiate the prices for certain drugs.
+The law allocates $64 billion for a three-year expansion of Affordable Care Act subsidies originally expanded under the American Rescue Plan Act of 2021 and $265 billion for prescription drug price reform to lower prices, including providing Medicare the authority to negotiate the prices for certain drugs with pharmaceutical companies.

 That same month, Biden signed into law the Honoring our PACT Act of 2022, which expands federal health care access, services, and funding for veterans who were exposed to toxic substances during their service, including toxic smoke from burn pits.

+Opioid epidemic

+Drug overdoses killed 106,699 in the United States in 2021.
+Opioids were involved in 80,411 overdose deaths in 2021, up from around 10,000 in 1999.

+In June 2023, U.S. federal prosecutors announced criminal indictments of fentanyl precursor producers in China.
+In October 2023, OFAC sanctioned a China-based network of fentanyl manufacturers and distributors.
+In 2023, the Biden administration announced a crackdown on Mexican drug cartels smuggling fentanyl into the United States.

+Rahul Gupta led White House efforts to combat the opioid epidemic.